Our main focus has always been on vinyl and paper crafts, but recently we’ve been moving into the world of fabric.

-If you’re looking for a specialized fabric die cutter, the AccuQuilt GO Big will be right up your alley.
+If you’re looking for a specialized quilting die cutter that works with larger cuts, the AccuQuilt GO Big will be right up your alley.

 This bad boy can handle dies up to 14 inches wide, and you can even use two 6 inch wide dies at the same time for maximum efficiency.
 It can cut up to 6 layers at once, too.